valohai/docs/source/index.rst

 `Valohai is a machine learning platform. <https://valohai.com/>`_ It runs your experiments in the cloud, tracks your experiment history and streamlines data science workflows.

-We recommend getting a feeling for the platform with one of our :doc:`quick start tutorials </tutorials/index>` and proceed to read about :doc:`the core concepts </core-concepts>` to understand how it all comes together.
+We recommend getting a feeling for the platform with one of our :doc:`quick start tutorials </tutorials/index>` and proceed to read about :doc:`the core concepts </core-concepts/index>` to understand how it all comes together.

 .. toctree::
     :titlesonly:

     tutorials/index
     core-concepts/index
-    valohai-yaml
+    valohai-yaml/index
     valohai-cli/index
     docker-images
     guides/index